Three reasons not to use amicable divorce and separation services

 Writing a blog on reasons not to use amicable’s divorce services may seem odd.
 But there’s a good reason why.

-Since amicable launched, we’ve found that there are a three main worries couples face when considering using a divorce or separation service.
+Since amicable launched, we’ve found that there are three main worries couples face when considering using a divorce or separation service.
 So, we wanted to talk through the top three worries (time, money and hassle) and explain exactly how amicable might help address all three.

 1. It takes too long

-Following the introduction of 'no-fault divorce' in April 2022, all divorces take a minimum of seven months , due to the introduction of a 20-week reflection period.
+Following the introduction of 'no-fault divorce' in April 2022, all divorces take a minimum of seven months, due to the introduction of a 20-week reflection period.
 Be wary of anyone offering a 'quick' divorce, because this is not possible in the new system.
 At amicable, we help couples to use the time to agree on how to separate their finances and to make arrangements for their children if they have them.

 2. It’s expensive

 amicable is one of the most affordable ways to divorce and separate.
 We offer free 15-minute advice calls, and our simple divorce costs £300.
-The most someone will pay is £6690 and that's if they have complicated assets, or assets worth over £2 million and need helping agreeing arrangements for their finances and children, as well as us managing the legal process for them.
+The most someone will pay is £6690 and that's if they have complicated assets, or assets worth over £2 million and need help agreeing arrangements for their finances and children, as well as us managing the legal process for them.
 For most people, depending on how much help they need, our services will cost a lot less than this.

 All of our services are fixed price and include VAT, so costs will never spiral out of control.
 We also have payment plans available so that you can spread the cost over several months or split the cost between you both.